California Overtime Wage Calculator

 Administrative Exemption

-An employee with administrative exemption is employed in an administrative capacity including:
+An employee with an administrative exemption is employed in an administrative capacity, including:

 Executive Exemption

-An employee with executive exemption is an employee with executive capacity including:
+An employee with an executive exemption is one who works in an executive capacity, including: